 Employers should be clear about what behaviors or actions they’d like to see from recognition programs and the impact of recognition on business objectives.
-Whether you’re starting a new recognition program or updating an existing one, challenge your team to answer the following questions:
+Whether you’re starting a new employee recognition program or updating an existing one, challenge your team to answer the following questions:

 Reference your business objectives and decide which behaviors to incentivize, and remember that effective recognition is tied to organizational values!
 Reward deliverables completed on time if lateness is a challenge, and applaud cross-departmental collaboration if your organization is stuck working in silos.

-It’s important to know your team and reward behavior accordingly.
-In general, praise should be public and can be a great learning opportunity to the whole team.
+It’s important to know your team and reward behavior accordingly – everyone prefers certain languages of appreciation over others.
+In general, praise should be public and can be a great learning opportunity for the whole team.
 Tying that praise to a tangible reward or experience can remind employees of their achievements long after praise is given.

-- How often should recognition occur?
-Effective praise is frequent, so it’s important to regularly recognize your team.
+Effective praise is frequent, so it’s important to recognize your team regularly.
 Giving recognition on the spot is a good habit, and reiterating that praise during team meetings, especially for special achievements, can amplify the effects of recognition.